LibCity/Bigscity-LibCity-Docs/source/user_guide/evaluator/traj_loc_pred.rst

 Evaluation Settings
 -------------------

+The following are parameters involved in the evaluator:

+Location: libtraffic/config/evaluator/TrajLocPredEvaluator.json

 - ``metrics (list of string)``: Default to ``["Recall"]``.
 Range in ``["Precision", "Recall", "F1", "MRR", "MAP", "NDCG"]``.

 - ``topk (int)``:  Default to ``1``.